Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 You have a few options, depending on your workflow:

-##### `npm run dev`

-In order to use this option, you must first configure an Apache server that to serve the `index.html` file at the root of this project and is capable of serving Perl CGI scripts from `resources/cgi-bin`.
-If you don't want to this this, consider using the following option instead (`npm start`).

-All files are watched for changes and rebuilt on changes.
-Open up the application from wherever you configured your server (e.g., `http://localhost`).

 ##### `npm start`

 Utilizes `webpack-hot-middleware` to achieve hot module reloading for all client-side assets.
 All files are watched and code rebuilt on changes; the changes will show up as soon as the Webpack build completes, without needing to refresh the browser.

 Open up `http://localhost:9090` after running the command.
 This will run all requests to the Perl CGI scripts, bypassing your localhost (thus, it is not necessary to configure an Apache server!).

+##### `npm run dev`

+In order to use this option, you must first configure an Apache server to serve the `index.html` file at the root of this project and is capable of serving Perl CGI scripts from `resources/cgi-bin`.
+If you don't want to this this, simply use the previous option instead (`npm start`).

+All files are watched for changes and rebuilt on changes.
+Open up the application from wherever you configured your server (e.g., `http://localhost/Scrollery-website`).

 ##### `npm run prod`